 The city of Guadalajara, capital of the Mexican state of Jalisco, might not always feature at the top of popular destinations in its country, but is so worth the visit because of it’s laid back vibe, food, a thriving art and culture scene and two offerings that are uniquely Mexican.
-These are none other than the boisterous Mariachi (a distinct style of musical performance) and the distilled spirit tequila, both of which are synonymous with Mexico and, how to have a good time.
+These are none other than the boisterous Mariachi (read this post on the most popular Mariachi songs to request in Guadalajara) and the distilled spirit tequila, both of which are synonymous with Mexico.
 If the latter has piqued your curiosity then certainly a day trip from Guadalajara to Tequila (it’s namesake village and birthplace) should be part of your travel itinerary for some good old tequila tasting with an added bonus of sightseeing as you wander around this pretty as a picture postcard place.
 The prime attraction of visiting Tequila is obviously a tasting tour of its namesake spirit and that required prior planning if you want to take the see it all, aka making of tequila from the agave farms to the bottle as well as tasting with different accompaniments.
 This can be experienced by advanced reservation on one of the many guided tours of tequila tasting, the most popular being the Jose Cuervo Express train that takes your for a premium Tequila tasting at the La Rojeña distillery, the oldest in Jalisco as well as to the tequila fields for a first hand experience.
 However, if much like us, you are not big planners and want to have a flexible schedule, then a self guided tour of Tequila is the best way to go just as we did.
 In this post, I am going to talk about how to plan a day trip to Tequila without a conducted tour, reserving a tequila tasting and the must visit Tequila attractions.

 Disclaimer: My blog posts may contain some affiliate links.
 Clicking on them may earn me a small commission at no extra cost to you for the product.
-This teeny tiny commission helps support my blog hosting and other maintenance costs as I bring more quality content to you.
 Thank you for your support.

 How to get from Guadalajara to Tequila?